digama0/mm0/mm0.md

 Definitions
 ---
-A `def` is similar to an `axiom` except that it may also have `bound` quantifiers, representing dummy variables in the definition that are not exposed in the syntax.
+A `def` is similar to an `axiom` except that it may also have dot-quantifiers, representing dummy variables in the definition that are not exposed in the syntax.
 It also ends with a block rather than a semicolon, because the definition itself has a limited lifetime.
 Inside the block, the definition is unfolded for the purpose of the proof, and it is made opaque once the block is exited.

-    def-stmt ::= 'def' identifier (type-binder | bound-binder)* ':'
+    def-stmt ::= 'def' identifier (dummy-binder)* ':'
       type ':=' formula '{' (directive)* '}'
-    bound-binder ::= '(' 'bound' (identifier)* ':' identifier ')'
+    dummy-binder ::= '(' (dummy-identifier)* ':' type ')'
+    dummy-identifier ::= '.' identifier | identifier

 Notations
 ---